 Depreciation on furniture in accounting terminology can be defined as the fall or reduction in the value of furniture i.e. any movable asset which is used to make any room, office, factory, etc. suitable for desired working conditions due to wear and tear use and/ or bypassing of time.
 In other words, it can be described as part of furniture cost price which is been charged as an expense in one accounting period.

-- With the passage of time and consumption or use, every asset undergoes a reduction in the value of the asset.
-This reduction in the value of the asset and simultaneously charging of equivalent amount in profit and loss statement (P&L) for that period is been defined as depreciation.
+- With the passage of time and consumption or use, every asset undergoes a reduction in its value.
+This reduction in the value of the asset and simultaneously charging of equivalent amount in profit and loss statement (P&L) for that period is defined as depreciation.
 Every organization needs to purchase different types of furniture for ensuring the smooth running of management and operations.
 Generally, Different types of furniture assets purchased have a different useful life and accordingly help in the generation of future economic benefits for more than one accounting period.

 - However, there is some furniture which helps in the generation of future economic benefits for no longer than a single accounting period.
-These types of assets are completely written off in P&L statements and need not be depreciated over multiple accounting periods.
+These types of assets are entirely written off in P&L statements and do not need depreciation over multiple accounting periods.
 An organization has to abide by all the applicable laws and regulations.

 How to Calculate Depreciation on Furniture?

 - Depending upon various rules and regulations and prevailing laws, there might be different methods of calculating depreciation on furniture.
-However, there are some common methods of depreciating furniture which include rate method, life method or sometimes furniture might also be depreciated based on the unit of production or usage.
+However, there are some common methods of depreciating furniture, which includes rate method, life method, or sometimes furniture might also be depreciated based on the unit of production or usage.

-- In the case of the Rate method, certain rates may be prescribed at which yearly depreciation will be calculated and reduced from the value of the furniture.
+- In the case of the Rate method, specific rates may be prescribed at which yearly depreciation will be calculated and reduced from the value of the furniture.

-- Underrate method also, there are two different methods like a straight-line method where the same amount of depreciation will be reduced from the total value of furniture each year, second is written down value method which is more commonly used.
+- Under Rate Method also, there are two different methods like a straight-line method where the same amount of depreciation will be reduced from the total value of furniture each year.
+The second most commonly used method is the written down value method.
 Under the Written down value (WDV) method, a percentage is reduced from the written down value of the furniture.